adamritter/nostr-relaypool-ts/README.md

   - allowOlderEvents: if a subscription emitted an event with kind 0 or 3 (metadata / contacts), it doesn't allow emitting older events by default.
 This option overrides that filter.

+  - logAllEvents: Log all events that are sent back to separate subscriptions.
+It can be a lot of events, so this option is only advised for application development, especially debugging.

 ```typescript
  RelayPool::sendSubscriptions(onEose?: (events, relayURL) => void) : () => void